crashka/EuchreEndpoint/README.md

 specification may be viewed using the free [Swagger UI](https://swagger.io/tools/swagger-ui/) tool.

-As an overview, here is the general call sequence:
+As an overview of the API, here is the general call sequence:

 1. **New session notification** (POST /session)
 2. **New game notification** (POST /game)